vladigleba/vladigleba.github.io/posts/gospel/law.md

 featured: true
 ---

-## How does the Bible describe the law of God?
+## How is the law of God described?

 > The works of his hands are verity and judgment; all his commandments are sure. *They stand fast for ever and ever*, and are *done in truth and uprightness*.
 {% ct 'Psalm 111:7-8' %}